 The Homestead Exemption in California now sits at somewhere between $300,000 to $600,000.
 The amount depends on your county’s prior year’s median sale price for a single-family home.
 Inflation will change these guidelines every few years.

 Provided your equity in a home remains under the amount above that applies to your house, your creditors can’t sell your home out from under you.
 This exemption has been granted to allow those going through bankruptcy a better chance at repaying their loans without worry about where they’ll live.
 It also allows you to protect any equity you’ve built up in your home.

-This homestead exemption is different from the normal bankruptcy exemption filers are granted.
+This California homestead exemption through bankruptcy is different from the normal bankruptcy exemption filers are granted.
 The normal exemptions allow you to keep a vehicle, heirlooms, and other personal items as long as you don’t exceed the exemption total for what you’re allowed.

 Again, it should be noted, the exemption law can’t protect you if you aren’t able to continue making your mortgage payments.
 If you can’t, it may make more sense to surrender your home during bankruptcy and let the bank sell it to cover your arrears in mortgage payments.

 When you are married but filing for bankruptcy alone, you need to be careful about how your discharge of debt and particularly a mortgage will affect your spouse.

 You may seek to absolve your mortgage debt on the family home through bankruptcy.
 However, just because you are cleared of making payments, it doesn’t mean your spouse will be.
 You might surrender your home without penalty, but your partner could remain responsible for repaying some of the debt.
 This could apply if the mortgage balance is higher than the house’s current resale value.

 California is a community property state (as opposed to a common-law state).
 This means spouses jointly own most possessions obtained during the marriage.
 Even property with just one name on the title is considered joint property.